foodmicrobe.com

 There are certain circumstances which require zero tolerances for pathogens.
 However more frequently there are acceptable limits set, albeit with statistical accuracy or inaccuracy depending upon whether you subsequently suffer from food poisoning.
 Microbes are traditionally ingested in fermented foods and this has developed into the subject of pre- and probiotics with refuted health benefits.
 Whether engineered 'functional foods' will be able to attain consumer acceptance remains to be seen.

 Food microbiology covers both food pathogens and food spoilage organisms as well as organisms involved in food production (ie fermented foods).
 Due to the heightened public awareness over food poisoning it is important that all companies in the food chain maintain high hygienic standards and assure the public of the safety of the produce.
 Obviously over time there are technological changes in production methods and in methods of microbiological analysis.
 Therefore the food microbiologist needs to know the affect of processing changes (pH, temperature, etc.) on the microbial load.
-Hence the author's book (The Microbiology of Safe Food) reviews the dominant food borne microorganisms, the means of their detection, microbiological criteria as the numerical means of interpreting end-product testing, predictive microbiology as a tool to understanding the consequences of processing changes, the role of 'Hazard Analysis Critical Control Point' (HACCP) and the objectives of Microbial Risk Assessment (MRA) and the setting of Food Safety Objectives which have recently become a focus of attention.
+Hence this book reviews the dominant food borne microorganisms, the means of their detection, microbiological criteria as the numerical means of interpreting end-product testing, predictive microbiology as a tool to understanding the consequences of processing changes, the role of 'Hazard Analysis Critical Control Point' (HACCP) and the objectives of Microbial Risk Assessment (MRA) and the setting of Food Safety Objectives which are increasingly the focus of attention.

 Specific learning outcomes

-After studying the books and online material you should be able to:
+After studying the book and online material you should be able to:

 • Describe the natural and spoilage flora of foods and explain their significance.